JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 ## Building a DOM-Based GUI

+ > This is API is unmaintained and will likely be removed in future versions.
+ >
+ {type="warning"}

 ### Forms
 All forms that deal with DOM are organized in a special way.
 They support two main things: getting data from XML into the UI, and saving UI data to XML.